Imagine the energy of LA. The high rises of New York. The sultry beaches of Miami. And the awe-inspiring landscape of Hawaii.

 Making our way down the two-mile boardwalk, we passed scantily clad women in Brazilian bikinis and groups gathered, ready to drink beer.
 On the beach, chiseled men in fitted swim briefs kicked around a soccer ball.
 Kids laughed and frolicked in the waves.
 As the sun rose through the clouds, it felt increasingly hotter by the minute.

-Red umbrellas dotted the landscape, creating an elegant, graphic aesthetic against the sparkling turquoise waters.
+Red umbrellas dotted the landscape of Ipanema, creating an elegant, graphic aesthetic against the sparkling turquoise waters.
 At the western end of the beach, two mountains called the Dois Irmãos (Two Brothers), rose up from the water.
-In my head, the refrain of the namesake song by Antônio Carlos Jobim played in my head:
+In my head, the refrain of Antônio Carlos Jobim‘s song played in my head:

 Tall and tan and young and lovely